information sovereignty for everyone

 For example, each app can see and control all terminals simultaneously.
 An app for phone calls can switch your ongoing call from your phone to your TV as you are arriving at home.

 Apps can also keep running in the background even if you currently use none of your Terminals.
 It could finish a large download or provide a file or web document to others.

 Currently, we cannot even imagine in what creative ways developers will use these new capabilities.

 The Portal architecture uses proven and established technology and arranges it in a new way.
 Here is a complete list of its elements and how we put them together to form a whole.

 We start with a Portal's foundation: virtual private servers (VPS) like you can rent from IaaS providers.
 For each new Portal, we rent a new VPS and install only that single Portal on it.Our Portal software stack turns a normal VPS into a Portal.
-It is a collection of applications that run in the background on the Portal and enable all the features that are described below.The user's computing devices that they already own - smartphones, notebooks and desktop computers - are used to interact with the Portal.This is done by installing our Terminal software in the form of mobile apps for Android and iOS or a web-app that runs in your browser.
+It is a collection of applications that run in the background on the Portal and enable all the features that are described below.The user's computing devices that they already own - smartphones, notebooks and desktop computers - are used to interact with the Portal.This is done by using our Terminal software in the form of mobile apps for Android and iOS or a web-app that runs in your browser.
 They allow you to use the device as a Terminal, our word for a Portal's remote control.Portal and Terminals communicate through secure connections.
 They are created by a pairing process which can be as simple as scanning a QR-code.Two users can also pair their individual Portals as peers, which establishes a similar secure connection.
 This is the foundation for messaging, calling, file sharing, collaboration etc.The Portal comes with an app store from which users can install apps that are executed on the Portal.
-The app store is open to 3rd party developers.Each Portal-App can be allowed to access the Portals features and resources and provides a user interface to all paired Terminals.
+The app store is open to 3rd party developers.Each Portal-App can be allowed to access the Portal's features and resources and provides a user interface to all paired Terminals.